 “Can we have more quinoa for breakfast???”
 OK, so that isn’t exactly a real question that I get asked.
 But there’s no reason it shouldn’t be.
 This dish is full of all sorts of tasty breakfast items: eggs, sausage, tomatoes, cheese, onions & peppers.
 The red quinoa is just the right thing to bring it all together.
 Read on for more about this quinoa and egg breakfast skillet.

 As Vlad, one of my Instagram followers, astutely pointed out, this could be a signature dished called a “Tortilla de Quinoa” were I running a Spanish Tapas restaurant.
 I could easily see it being a top breakfast item, served with some fresh fruit and a churro.
 And why not, it seems that there are more and more ways to eat quinoa for breakfast all the time.

 In many ways, this is sort of a skillet version of my Spinach, Ham & Egg Quinoa Cups that I made a few months ago.
 Just like those, this is super kid friendly.
 Our 20 month old couldn’t decide whether he wanted to pick out the green peppers or the sausage in between shoveling large handfuls in his mouth.

 It seems cooking with quinoa is still pretty darn popular.
 CTA trains in Chicago are currently running a campaign from Ecuador promoting Free Trade and using quinoa as a central part of the ad.
-That, and the #1 recipe overall on this blog is still my Loaded Veggie Quinoa Sliders.
+That, a former #1 recipe overall on this blog is my recipe for Loaded Veggie Quinoa Sliders.

 If you use a cast iron pan to make this as well, and it’s really well seasoned, then this will be a cinch.
 Sometimes baking egg dishes can be a real disaster for whoever is pulling clean-up duty.
 Just make sure to oil or butter all the way up on the pan walls, not just on the bottom.
 The butter will also help make for a nice, crispy brown crust.